top of page

 • 3 min read

-• Physiological Interdependence: The nervous system, the endocrine system, and the immune system are constantly communicating and influencing each other.
-Physical tension, pain, and dysfunction can directly impact mental states, leading to stress, anxiety, and even depression.
+The nervous system, endocrine system, and immune system constantly communicate and influence each other.
+Physical tension, pain, and dysfunction can directly impact our mental states, leading to stress, anxiety, and even depression.
 Conversely, mental and emotional distress can manifest physically as muscle tension, headaches, digestive issues, and a weakened immune system.

-• Psychological Impact of Physical Symptoms: Chronic pain or physical limitations can significantly affect a person's mood, self-esteem, and overall quality of life.
-The constant struggle with physical discomfort can lead to feelings of frustration, isolation, and hopelessness.
-Addressing the physical symptoms without considering the emotional toll is often incomplete care.
+Chronic pain or physical limitations can significantly affect mood, self-esteem, and overall quality of life.
+The constant struggle with physical discomfort often leads to frustration, isolation, and hopelessness.
+Addressing physical symptoms without considering the emotional toll is often incomplete care.

-• Embodied Emotions: Emotions are not purely abstract experiences; they have a physical component.
+Emotions are not just abstract experiences; they have a physical component.
 Stress, fear, and anger can be held as tension in specific muscle groups.
-Massage can help release this stored tension, potentially facilitating emotional release and a greater sense of lightness.
+Massage can help release this stored tension, facilitating emotional release and a greater sense of lightness.

 • Serotonin: Contributes to feelings of well-being, happiness, and regulates mood, sleep, and appetite.